AARP Hearing Center

 But if your income is close to one of the taxability thresholds, lowering your AGI via investment moves, tax-friendly retirement account distributions or other means could shield more of your benefits (or future benefits) from the IRS.
 Here are some of the options.

-If it’s an option, take distributions from a Roth 401(k) or Roth IRA rather than a traditional retirement account
+If it’s an option, take distributions from a Roth 401(k) or Roth IRA rather than a traditional retirement account.

-If your income derives solely from Social Security and a tax-free Roth account, you have a good chance of keeping the taxable portion of your benefits close to zero, according to Noah Harden, regional wealth planning manager at Comerica Bank.
+If your income derives solely from Social Security and a tax-free Roth account, you have a good chance of keeping the taxable portion of your benefits close to zero, according to Noah Harden, national wealth planning manager at Comerica Bank.

 If you’re at an age where you must take required minimum distributions (RMDs) from your retirement accounts and you have an IRA, you can avoid having the proceeds count as taxable income by donating the money to charity by Dec.
 31 of each tax year.

 You can't make these qualified charitable donations (QCDs) from a 401(k), but you can still use this strategy by rolling the necessary funds into an IRA before making the contribution.
+For the 2024 tax year, you can make QCDs of up to $105,000 for an individual and $210,000 for a married couple filing jointly.
+(Those caps increase to $108,000 and $216,000 for 2025 taxes.)

 The advantages of this approach are twofold.
 First, taking distributions from tax-deferred retirement accounts will reduce your balance, thus reducing the size of your future RMDs (which are determined, in part, by how much is in the account) and, by extension, your future AGI.